ucsc-cs111-spr-2014/cs111-project-2/README.md

 WHAT WE HAVE DONE---------------------------------------------------------------------------
 + cam: added unsigned variable num_tix to the schedproc struct in schedprod.h to keep a count of the number of tickets each process has.
++ cam: defined constants DEFAULT_SCHED and LOTTERY_SCHED and surrounded code that we will change with if statements so that we can test both ways easily later on.
+For right now I surrounded every call to schedule_process() with the check for which scheduler.
+Im not sure if we want to keep it this way OR have schedule_process() be called either way and we will have different code for the different schedulers within there.

 WHAT WE SHOULD DO NEXT----------------------------------------------------------------------
-+ \#define DEFAULT_SCHED and LOTTERY_SCHED and surround code that we will change with if statements so that we can test both ways easily later on.

 + create a function to hold a lottery drawing.
 The function will be called after a do a do_noquantum() or do_stop_scheduling() call happens.
 It will find the total number of tickets, then randomly generate an int between 0 and total tickets - 1.
-It will use this number to pick the winning process(although Im not sure how right not)
+It will use this number to pick the winning process(although Im not sure how right now)